Shahab-Esfandiar/TaxiDemand-Prediction-Using-DeepLearning/README.md

 ---

-**I hope this repo is useful for you and I will be honored if you share your thoughts about the project with me 😄.**
+**I hope this repo is useful for you and I will be honored if you share your thoughts about that with me 😄.**